4/17/07 Etruscan Phrases showing Etruscan conjugation and declension patterns and vocabulary. Translation of short inscriptions.

 AF13 APA Ce

-AG-1 FEL A TIES: FEL RVDVS LEMNISA: CELA TI: CESV [Translation: the great to/by (L. a) the day (L. dies-ei, m. or f.); the great Rudus (L. rudis-e, rough, raw, uncultivated, unrefined, unskilled, awkward) or alternatively, Rodos (L. rodo, rodere, rosi, rosum, to gnaw, nibble at, to corrode, consume, to disparage, backbite, slander) of Lemnos (L. Lemnos [us]-i; adj.
-Lemnius-a-um, Lemnian) he hides (L. celo-are) you/yourself (It. ti); to cease work/rest/stop (L. cesso-are)]
+AG-1 FEL A TIES: FEL RVDVS LEMNISA: CELA TI: CESV [Translation: the great (Fel) at (L. a) the day (L. dies-ei, m. or f.); alternatively this could be Fel Aties (the great Attis / Atys, pl.; See the Atyad Dynasty, Lydia the great Rudus (L. rudis-e, rough, raw, uncultivated, unrefined, unskilled, awkward) the Lemnian (L. Lemnos [us]-i; adj.
+Lemnius-a-um, Lemnian) you (pl.) hide (L. celo-are; celati, 2nd pers. pl.); to cease work/rest/stop / I stop?
+(L. ceso-are)]

-AJ-18 NARANA CNVSARCE [Translation: I say/make known (L. narro-are); Anna of Cnaeus you lead (L. .
+AJ-18 NARANA CNVSARCE [Translation: I say/make known (L. narro-are); Anna of Cnaeus you lead (Gr. archo, to command, rule; archon, leader; L. auctor-oris, originator).

-AK-1 ITVN TVRV CE FENE LATE LINAS TI NASC LINII ARAS [Translation: they go (L. ito-are) to look after (L. tueo-ere) of us (It. ce); you come (L. venio, venita, veni, ventum); you praise/commend (L. laodo-are) of Linas (person's name) yourself (It. ti) I am born (L. nascor-i, natos and [gnatus] of the Linii (family of Linas) of the altars (L. ara-ae) or alternatively, you cultivate, farm (L. aro-are) ] Click on image for larger view.
+AK-1 ITVN TVRV CE FENE LAPE (or LATE) LINAS TI NASC LINII ARAS [Translation: they go (L. ito-are) to look after (L. tueo-ere) of us (It. ce); you come (L. venio, venita, veni, ventum); you totter, waver be about to fall, sink, (L. labo-are) or alternatively you glide, fall down, fall away, decline, make a mistake (L. labor, labi, lapsus) or you praise/commend (L. laodo-are) of Linas (person's name) yourself (It. ti) I am born (L. nascor-i, natos and [gnatus] of the Linii (family of Linas) of the altars (L. ara-ae)] Click on image for larger view.

 Script AL, Aule Metelis, from Sanguineto, Italy, near Lake Trasimene, 1st. c B.C.